ribeaud/fedlexplorer/README.md

 The purpose of this project is to demonstrate how Swiss federal legislation data can be used in third-party products through a SPARQL endpoint.

-We are developing the frontend and backend in the respective subfolders.
+We are developing the [frontend](frontend/) and [backend](backend/) in the respective subfolders, where you will find implementation and contribution notes.

-In the `data` folder you can find a SPARQL query and some sample outputs.
+In the [data](data/) folder you can find our SPARQL queries and sample outputs.

 For more information see https://challenges.openlegallab.ch/project/81